roverandrew/keepitclean/README.md

 ```
 {
   "score": "70",
-  "sanitizedText": "&lt;This text has been censored as it has been deemed to contain inappropriate content&gt;"
+  "cleanText": "&lt;This text has been censored as it has been deemed to contain inappropriate content&gt;"
 }
 ```